 State curiosity is external.
 It's an interest in knowing how things work and why things are the way they are.
 This interest encourages us to investigate and acquiring that knowledge serves as its own reward.

 Trait curiosity is internal and can be attributed to a character with an interest in learning.
 This character is the adventurous type who will try new foods and travel to new places just for the sake of having that experience.
-This character has an insatiable need to exist outside of their comfort zone and will distrust anything or anyone that tries to make them stick to things they consider “safe.”
+This character has an insatiable need to exist outside of their comfort zone and will distrust anything or anyone that tries to make them stick to things they consider "safe.

 2. Curious characters exhibit exploratory behavior; the desire to explore and investigate a new environment.
 Children between twelve and eighteen months often combine play and exploration, which is a trait that continues through childhood, and if they're lucky, adulthood.
 We've all seen kids do this and we've done it ourselves when we encounter something new or unusual.
 When you're incorporating exploratory behavior into your curious character's personality, dig deep for that child-like innocence and surprise at a new discovery, but also make sure that it's age appropriate.

 3. Morbidly curious characters are focused on objects of death, violence, or any other event that may cause physical, emotional, or mental harm.
 A reasonable level of interest is often satisfied with one encounter or interaction with morbidity.
-Quite often, your character may be drawn to investigate what they fear or don’t understand and will gain all the knowledge they need from that one experience.
+Quite often, your character may be drawn to investigate what they fear or understand and gain all the knowledge that they need from that one experience.
 However, this curiosity is often described as having an addictive quality.
-When you’re writing a morbidly curious character, make sure that curiosity is grounded in a substantial backstory.
+When you're writing a morbidly curious character, make sure that curiosity is grounded in a substantial backstory.
 This is also a great emotion to explore with a character who is a detective, private investigator, or forensic specialist.

 It’s important to remember that curiosity is so much larger than one simple question that can be simply answered.